Batsheva Kerem: Early life and education

 Batsheva Kerem was born in Tel-Aviv in 1955 and raised in Israel.
 She served as an IDF officer in the military.
 She received a B.Sc. with distinction in biology from the Hebrew University in 1979, followed by a Ph.D. from the direct doctoral program of Hebrew University's Department of Genetics in 1986.
 Her Ph.D work was supervised by Menashe Marcus and Howard Cedar.
-She did a brief post doctoral fellowship with Tamar Schaap in the Department of Genetics at Jerusalem's Hadassah Medical School, from 1986-1987.
-She then moved to Canada for further postdoctoral training at the Hospital for Sick Children in Toronto, Canada (commonly known as SickKids), where she worked in the laboratory of Lap-Chee Tsui from 1987-1990.
+She did a brief post doctoral fellowship with Tamar Schaap in the Department of Genetics at Jerusalem's Hadassah Medical School, from 1986 to 1987.
+She then moved to Canada for further postdoctoral training at the Hospital for Sick Children in Toronto, Canada (commonly known as SickKids), where she worked in the laboratory of Lap-Chee Tsui from 1987 to 1990.

 Career

 Kerem has spent her career at the Hebrew University.
 She was hired as a senior lecturer in 1990, at which time she established the Israel National Center for CF Genetic Research.
 She was promoted to associate professor in 1998 and Full Professor in 2003.
 She established the National Genomic Knowledge Center at Hebrew University's Institute of Life Sciences and served as its chair from 2000-2014.
 She served as the Head of Authority for research students from 2007-2011.
 She was appointed President Advisor for Promotion of Women in Science in 2013.
 She is a member of the European Research Council (ERC) for advanced scientists and has served on the editorial board of the European Journal of Human Genetics and EMBO Reports.
 She was appointed President of the Genetic Society of Israel in 2007.